faizalrf/documentation/streaming-mariadb-backlup.md

 Streaming backup test with `mariabackup` and  `pigz` both allocated **16 cores**, we can see immediately it was almost half the time of regular backup

 ```
-[shell] time mariabackup --backup --tmpdir=/tmp --stream=xbstream --parallel=16 --datadir=/var/lib/mysql --user=backup --password=SecretP@ssw0rd 2>/backup/backup.log | pigz -p 16 > /backup/full_backup.gz
+[shell] time mariabackup --backup --tmpdir=/tmp --stream=xbstream --parallel=16 --datadir=/var/lib/mysql --user=backup --password=SecretP@ssw0rd 2>backup/backup.log | pigz --fast -p 16 > backup/full_backup.gz

-real	3m57.896s
+real	1m40.627s
-user	53m22.399s
+user	12m48.086s
-sys	0m37.987s
+sys	0m35.985s
 ```

-The compressed backup took slightly longer to complete vs. the full uncompressed backup.
-The main reason is multiple streams of writing, reading from, and writing to the same storage.
-The slow performance can be fixed if we have  dedicated backup storage.
+The compressed backup faster by 1 minute!
+The important parameters for `pigz` are `--fast` and `-p 16` to use the fastest compression algorithm, it compresses slightly less but is much faster than the default.
+Finally the `-p 16` to use 16 parallel threads, the threads must be according to the total CPUs/vCPUs available in the server.

+The performance can be further enhanced by having a dedicated backup storage mount.
 The best part is the backup size.
-As it's compressed, it takes a lot less storage, 19GB vs. 43GB for the uncompressed backup.
+As it's compressed, it takes a lot less storage, 17GB vs. 37GB for the full uncompressed backup.

 ```
 [shell] du -h /backup
-19G	/backup
+17G	/backup
 ```

 ### Restore